Edith Schryver

-Edith Eleanor Schryver (1901–1984) was a founding partner of Lord & Schryver, the first female owned and operated landscape architecture firm in the Pacific Northwest from 1929-1969.
+Edith Eleanor Schryver (1901–1984) was a founding partner of Lord & Schryver, the first female owned and operated landscape architecture firm in the Pacific Northwest from 1929 to 1969.

 Early years

-Edith Schryver was born on March 20, 1901 in Kingston, New York.
+Edith Schryver was born on March 20, 1901, in Kingston, New York.
 She grew up in an apartment over the Kingston railroad station where her father, George Schryver, managed the restaurant and her mother Eleanor Young was a homemaker.
 In 1903, her brother Harry Schryver was born.

 After high school, she attended the Pratt Institute in Brooklyn, New York to study watercolor.
 In 1920 she transferred to the Lowthorpe School of Landscape Architecture for Women in Groton, Massachusetts.
 The coursework there was intensive and lasted three years.
 It included architectural drafting, freehand and perspective drawing, construction, surveying, site engineering, history of architecture and landscape architecture, soils, plant materials, elementary forestry, botany, and entomology.
 While at Lowthorpe, she worked part-time with local, well-established landscape architects Elizabeth Leonard Strang, Harold Hill Blossom, and Elizabeth Greenleaf Pattee.

 Schryver performed well in her Lowthorpe courses and her work was highly regarded.
 In 1922, she received a summer internship with notable New York landscape architect, Ellen Biddle Shipman, in Cornish, New Hampshire.
 Upon graduation in 1922, Schryver joined Ellen Shipman’s New York firm as a draftsperson, working there for five years.
 In the Shipman office, Schryver received further training not only as a designer but also in the business of running an office.
 She corresponded with clients and nurserymen in addition to providing drawings and plans for Shipman’s growing practice.
 Schryver’s work draws on the design styles of Shipman and Platt, incorporating the Italian villa and English cottage garden influences that would remain evident throughout her career.